 It is difficult to predict preoperatively who will require a vasoepididymostomy procedure.
 Men who have had vasectomy greater than 10 years are more at risk for requiring vasoepididymostomy and should consider having reversal with a Urologist who is fellowship trained in performing vasoepididymostomy procedures.

-I offers office consultations for patients who are considering vasectomy reversal at A Personal Choice to discuss concerns about vasectomy reversal.
+I offers office consultations for patients who are considering vasectomy reversal at His Choice to discuss concerns about vasectomy reversal.

-Benefits of Having Vasectomy Reversal at A Personal Choice
+Benefits of Having Vasectomy Reversal at His Choice